UCL/TDMS/tdms/tests/system/README.md

 - `arc_XX` fails if any one of its runs fail.
 Failed runs are reported by name.
 - Reference inputs are cleaned up.
 - `arc_XX` passes if this step is reached successfully.

+Due to licensing issues regarding running `MATLAB` on GitHub runners, we cannot utilise `matlabengine` to regenerate the reference input data during CI.
+(Although we are currently thinking of removing the `MATLAB` dependency which will then enable us to resolve this issue).
+The work-in-progress `test_regen.py` workflow can still be run locally through `pytest`, however in addition to `requirements.txt` you will also need to [install `matlabengine`](https://uk.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html).
+See the [MathWorks page](https://uk.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html) link for detailed requirements, however you will need (at least) `Python >= 3.8` and a licensed version of `MATLAB`.

 ## Generating Input Data for the System Tests